AlbertoRQ/mango_datathon_2023/README.md

 This project is based on create a app (https://mangodatathon2023.streamlit.app/) that shows new outfits based on the known outfits that mango consider has good.
 The idea is that when the user picks a clothes we show appropiate outfits that match with this clothes.

 ## Code
+   /dataset: Have the base dataset need for run the code.
+Need to add the images that you can find in the zip.
+   /src/Data_generator.ipynb: Have the code to preprocess the data /src/Main.ipynb: Have the code that load the pickle and the data and shows outfits and recomendations base on it.
+   /src/generate_oufits.py: Have the code of the functions which create more outfits and the find the recomendations based on the graph
+   /src/my_graph.pickle: Have the pickle which has the graph of the outfits /src/outfit_cleaning.py: Have the preprocessing functions /src/show_oimages.py: Have the preprocessing functions for show single clothes or full outfits /src/outfit.csv: have the final outfits that we have created.